 The Macintosh industry continues to grow and gain steam, but it’s no longer purely following in Apple’s footsteps, a significant new trend that became evident at last week’s Macworld Expo in San Francisco.
 The last few years of the show have all been upbeat, energetic, and increasingly large, and this year was no exception.
 But where this year’s Expo diverged was in the extent to which the exhibitors are capitalizing on the overall success of the Mac and the iPhone but showing products and services in areas that Apple has left more or less untouched.

 As a starting point, consider Apple’s own keynote announcements.
 The updates to the iPhone, iPod touch, and Apple TV all underscored Apple’s ever-increasing focus on consumer electronics, and the addition of movie rentals to the iTunes Store was the latest salvo in Apple’s battle to maintain its position as the dominant provider of online entertainment.
 The MacBook Air, on the other hand, supports Apple’s core Macintosh business and may prove more influential than its somewhat anemic specs would indicate due to the attraction sub-notebooks have for travelling executives.
-Time Capsule is interesting mostly in the way it aids Time Machine backups; it supports the Apple backup story in ways few third-party developers have been able to do so far.
+Time Capsule is interesting mostly in the way it aids Time Machine backups; it supports the Apple backup story in ways few third-party developers have been able to do

 But despite the numerous vendors showing iPod and iPhone cases at Macworld Expo, and a wide variety of iPod-compatible speaker systems, numerous companies exhibited products that have little to do with Apple’s primary markets.